As your landlord, fire safety is a top priority and we work very hard to ensure that our homes are as safe as possible.

 Below you can find fire safety advice and tips to help you prevent fires and what to do in the event of a fire.

 We follow Building Regulation requirements, and install smoke alarms and heat detectors where appropriate in your property.
-The batteries in the smoke alarms and heat detectors are checked annually by the Group, however, we recommend you test them regularly yourself.
+We recommend you regularly test the batteries in your smoke alarms.

 The most likely place for a fire to start is in the kitchen.